This article is for employees at organizations with SSO turned on. If you don't know whether you have SSO, ask your manager or plan admin.

 Log in to your Dashlane account with SSO

-Important: Due to Apple limitations, self-hosted SSO isn’t currently available with the Dashlane Safari Extension, but you can use it through the macOS app.
+Important: Due to Apple limitations, self-hosted SSO isn’t currently available with the Dashlane browser extension for Safari, but you can use it through the macOS app.

 - Select Log in with SSO.
 You'll be taken to your organization's IT page to sign in.
 If you're already signed in, you'll be taken back.